exactelement/Veridect-ai-diet-plan/ios-development-guide.md

-# YesNoApp iOS Development Guide
+# Veridect iOS Development Guide

 ## Overview

-This guide will help you build a complete native iOS app for YesNoApp with Apple HealthKit integration, camera-based food analysis, and full feature parity with the web application.
+This guide will help you build a complete native iOS app for Veridect with Apple HealthKit integration, camera-based food analysis, gamification features, and full feature parity with the web application including weekly leaderboards and level progression.

 ## Prerequisites